Namibian Christmas gifts

 The seven sponsors are

-· Achim Rohr from the cyclists’ meeting,
+· Achim Rohr from the cyclists' meeting point,

 · Eberhard Bauer from the Bauer printing company,